Exmark Z Turf Equipment Backyard Life

 How to Determine the Right Mowing Height

 Virtually all homeowners seem to have a personal opinion on the height their lawn should be mowed at.
 Unfortunately, their opinions are all too often based on individual preference rather than what’s actually best for their lawn.
-If you fall into this camp, your approach lawn mower height settings should instead start by learning how to determine the mowing height that’s right for your grass type.
+If you fall into this camp, your approach lawn mower height settings should instead start by learning how to determine the mowing height that’s right for your grass type, and we’ve teamed up with Exmark to get the information you need!

 Why Mower Deck Height Matters